iAcolyte/com.unity.ide.visualstudio/README.md

 2. Use the the pre-existing filters to choose between embedded, local packages and so on.
 (Note this functionality is already provided by Unity's original package.)
 3. Now, for finer-grained control you can open the the "Advanced Filters" foldout:
 4. Select which packages and assemblies (defined by .asmdefs) you actually want in your solution.
 Tip: You can also use Ctrl/Shift to add/remove checkmarks in bulk while moving your cursor over them.
-5. Click "Regenerate project files"
+5. Click "Regenerate project files" to make sure changes are applied.
 6. Open Visual Studio e.g. by opening a script.
 If the solution is already open Visual Studio should display a dialog to automatically re-open it.

 ## Note